emariecovey/Kickstarter-analysis/Report.md

 ### Challenges and Difficulties Encountered

 I didn't have any challenges with the analysis of outcomes based on launch date.
 However, using the COUNTIFS() function for the analysis of outcomes based on goals did present a greater challenges.
+This is the code I'm referencing:

+=COUNTIFS(kickstarter!$F:$F,"Successful",kickstarter!$D:$D,">=1000", kickstarter!$D:$D, "<=4999", kickstarter!$R:$R, "plays")

 The main challenge for me was figuring out how to count in a range (for example, 1000-4999).
 I knew how to write <1000 and >5000, but I had to figure out how to put >=10000, <=4999.
 I tried a few more complicated ways of doing it before realizing that you tell excel to look for something greater than 1000 and also less than 4999.
 I was overthinking the syntax.
 Once I figured out that part, I was able to get the correct graph.

 ## Results